sblaizerwize/nextflow-for-rnaseq-training/README.md

 To set this up, we strongly recommend following the instructions provided in LW Pembleton’s [Nextflow on AWS Batch](https://lpembleton.rbind.io/posts/nextflow-on-aws-batch/) blog post.
 It's comprehensive and aligns well with the structure of this project.

-> **New to Nextflow?** We suggest completing the "Hello Nextflow" and "Nextflow for RNA-seq" tutorials before diving into this repository.
+> **New to Nextflow?** We suggest completing the [Hello Nextflow](https://training.nextflow.io/2.2/hello_nextflow/) and [Nextflow for RNA-seq](https://training.nextflow.io/latest/nf4_science/rnaseq/) tutorials before diving into this repository.
 It’ll save you time and confusion.

 ### Uploading RNA-seq data to an S3 bucket